We've created several open-source tools to help users make the most out of their experience with TimescaleDB.

 go get the repository to install it.

-postgresql.conf file to ensure that the TimescaleDB extension is appropriately installed, and then it will provide recommendations for memory, parallelism, WAL, and other settings.
+postgresql.conf file to ensure that the TimescaleDB extension is appropriately installed, and then it provides recommendations for memory, parallelism, WAL, and other settings.
 These changes are written to your

 For more information on how to get started with